Computer Science

 It will take a total of 3 years

-Recommended background in Mathematics, Calculus, Digital Technologies, or Statistics
+Recommended: Calculus, Digital Technologies, Mathematics, Statistics